FC Botoșani

-In 2013, twelve years after being established, FC Botoșani became the first team from its county to be promoted to the top tier of the Romanian league system.
+After several predecessor clubs and years of instability for the football scene in Botoșani, the club managed to materialise in 2001.
+In 2013, FC Botoșani became the first team from its county to ever be promoted to the top tier of the Romanian league system.
 It recorded its first European appearance in the 2015–16 UEFA Europa League season.

 Botoșănenii play in predominantly white home kits, while their away equipment is generally blue.
-Their home ground is the 7,782-seater Municipal stadium.
+Their home ground is the 7,782-seater Botoșani Municipal Stadium.